-The Complaint in English was filed with the WIPO Arbitration and Mediation Center (the "Center") on December 19, 2022.
-On December 20, 2022, the Center transmitted by email to the Registrar a request for registrar verification in connection with the disputed domain name.
-On December 22, 2022, the Registrar transmitted by email to the Center its verification response disclosing registrant and contact information for the disputed domain name which differed from the named Respondent (Private Person) and contact information in the Complaint.
-The Center sent an email communication to the Complainant on December 22, 2022, providing the registrant and contact information disclosed by the Registrar, and inviting the Complainant to submit an amendment to the Complaint.
+The Complaint in English was filed with the WIPO Arbitration and Mediation Center (the "Center") on December 20, 2022.
+On December 20, 2022, the Center transmitted by email to the Registrar a request for registrar verification in connection with the disputed domain names.
+On December 22, 2023, the Registrar transmitted by email to the Center its verification response disclosing registrant and contact information for the disputed domain names which differed from the named Respondent and contact information in the Complaint.
+The Center sent an email communication to the Complainant on December 27, 2023, providing the registrant and contact information disclosed by the Registrar, and inviting the Complainant to submit an amendment to the Complaint.
+The Complainant filed an amended Complaint on December 28, 2023.